ShreyaJain2314/NLP/README.md

 Finally, it defines a spell_check function that takes a word and an optional count parameter.
 It generates suggestions for the input word and returns the top count suggestions based on their probabilities.
 In this case, it calls spell_check with the input word "cresh" and returns a list of suggested words with their probabilities.

 Overall, this code demonstrates a basic spell-checking mechanism using simple edit operations and word probabilities based on the provided text file.

+#Embeddings

+The embeddings folder shows the working of word2vec and Doc2v on the train and test dataset.